 Updated June 2020

-If you’re looking for a quick and healthy breakfast or snack, smoothies are one of the easiest things you can make.
-They are portable and perfect if your mornings are busy and you need something quick to fill you up when you’re on the go.
+If you’re looking for a quick and healthy breakfast or snack, this Strawberry Smoothie is one of the easiest things you can make.
+It is made with fresh or frozen strawberries, dairy-free milk and naturally sweetened.
+It’s portable and perfect if your mornings are busy and you need something quick to fill you up when you’re on the go.

 What I love about making this easy strawberry smoothie is that it is ready in under ten minutes and packed with simple ingredients you probably already have in your fridge or freezer.